zoowe/dlePy/TUTORIALS/LESSON_01/README.md

 ## :three: Final products
 The following items must be delivered to `LESSON_01` folder before moving to `LESSON_02`
 - A python code, name `bulkGe.py`, to make a primitive Ge bulk with experimental lattice parameter.
 - A figure (*.png, *.jpg, or any other picture file) showing bulk Ge.
-Hint: Ge has face-centered diamond-cubic, use `from ase.build import bulk` https://wiki.fysik.dtu.dk/ase/ase/build/build.html#ase.build.bulk
 - A python code, name `supercellGe.py`, to make a 3x3x3 Ge bulk with lattice parameter that is 5% lager than experimental one.